jacksund/simmate/docs/getting_started/analyze_and_modify_structures/the_structure_class.md

 This line says we want to use the `Structure` class from Simmate's code.
 The `Structure` class is now loaded into memory and is waiting for you to do something with it.

+## Loading our structure from a file

 Next, make sure you have the correct working directory (just like we did with the command-line).
 Spyder lists this in the top right -- and you can hit the folder icon to change it.
 We want to be in the same folder as our POSCAR file.

-Next, run this line in your python terminal:
+Run this line in your python terminal:

 ```python
 nacl_structure = Structure.from_file("POSCAR")